 Veterinary advice should always be followed where health issues have been identified.

-The consistent quality of feetfirst™ hay removes much of the variability from your management regime making it easier for you and your vet to monitor and control the daily changes in your grazing quality and monitor the presentation of complex disorders such as Insulin Resistance and Cushings.
+The consistent quality of feetfirst™ hay removes much of the variability from your management regime making it easier for you to monitor and control the daily changes in your grazing quality and for your vet to monitor the presentation of complex disorders such as Insulin Resistance and Cushings.

 Recent experiments have shown that laminitis can be induced in healthy ponies by prolonged high blood insulin levels (Asplin et al., 2007).
 Avoiding rapid or prolonged surges in blood glucose (and therefore insulin levels) along with weight control and regular exercise is a good strategy to avoid laminitis.